Get Better Results Working Out

 The simple version is; you'll only grow stronger if you lift heavier weights.

-It's really a very basic concept, but so few people do it right you would think its brain surgery.
+It's a very basic concept, but so few people do it right you would think it's brain surgery.
 If you're going to the gym to improve yourself, these are a few rules you need to follow.

 First, record every exercise, the weight you're using and how many reps you do for each set on a workout sheet.
 That workout sheet is how you'll know if you're making progress.
 When you can complete an entire set, using perfect form, it's time to add more weight.
 You won't know when that time is if you're not writing everything down.

-I don't want to get letters or email from those of you who claim you've memorized your workout.
+I don't want to get letters or emails from those of you who claim you've memorized your workout.
 If you've done the same routine so many times you've committed it to memory, you're probably no longer growing muscle.
-Ideally you should change your workout routine every four to eight weeks.
+Ideally, you should change your workout routine every four to eight weeks.
 Doing the same thing leads to muscle adaptation and your body stops making progress.